cloudflare/db-connect/README.md

-# db-connect
+# ~~db-connect~~

-### This is an experimental project and does not have official support yet.
+### :warning: This was an experimental project and is [not supported.](https://github.com/cloudflare/db-connect/issues/10)

 Connect your SQL database to [Cloudflare Workers](https://workers.cloudflare.com/).
-Import this lightweight Javascript library to execute commands or cache queries from a database through an [Argo Tunnel](https://developers.cloudflare.com/argo-tunnel/quickstart/).
+Import this lightweight Javascript library to execute commands or cache queries from a database through an [Argo Tunnel](https://github.com/cloudflare/cloudflared/releases/tag/2021.2.2).
 Although designed for Workers, this library can be used in any environment that has access to the [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#Syntax) and [SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/digest#Syntax) APIs.

 # Installation